How to find the best VA lender: A step-by-step guide

 Many banks, credit unions and online lenders offer VA loans.
 So what distinguishes them?

-To help you find the best VA mortgage lender for your needs, consider these factors:
+To find the best VA mortgage lender for you, consider these factors:

-• Experience: There are VA lenders and then there are expert VA lenders, as the names of two of the leaders in the field — Navy Federal Credit Union and Veterans United Home Loans — imply.
-Find out how long the lender has been doing VA loans, how many VA loans it originates per year, what percentage of its business/loan portfolio is dedicated to them.
-The point is, you don’t want a rookie or an institution that treats VA loans as a sideline — these mortgages are too complicated for that.
+- Experience: There are VA lenders and then there are expert VA lenders, as the names of two leaders in the field — Navy Federal Credit Union and Veterans United Home Loans — imply.
+Find out how long the lender has been issuing VA loans, how many VA loans it originates per year and the percentage of its business that’s dedicated to them.
+VA loans are complicated, so ideally, your lender will have deep expertise.

-• Support: All mortgages require lots of paperwork, but VA loans require some unique ones, mainly dealing with the borrower’s eligibility and military status.
-Try to get an idea of how well-versed their loan officers are in the finer points of VA loan procedure.
-Will they help you obtain your Certificate of Eligibility, the right DD-214 form and other specialized docs?
+- Support: All mortgages require lots of paperwork, but VA loans require some unique documentation, mainly dealing with the borrower’s eligibility and military status.
+Find out if a lender will help you obtain your Certificate of Eligibility (COE), the right DD-214 form and other specialized docs.

-• Fees: All VA loans come with standard VA funding fees: Is the lender up on the current structure and how much you’ll pay?
-And beyond that, what fees does the lender itself charge: loan origination fees, discount points, etc.?
-Do they clearly distinguish which is theirs and which is the VA’s?
+- Fees: All VA loans come with standard VA funding fees.
+At a minimum, the lender should be up-to-date on the current fee structure and how it applies to your loan.
+Beyond that, you should know the fees the lender itself charges: loan origination fees, discount points, and others.
+Does the lender clearly distinguish which fees are theirs and which are the VA’s?

-• General features: Don’t forget to consider factors you’d consider with any lender: convenience, responsiveness, account services and of course, how competitive their interest rates are.
+- General features: Don’t forget to consider factors you’d consider with any lender: convenience, responsiveness, account services and, of course, interest rates.

 Step 1: Confirm you qualify for a VA loan